Frat Pack: Membership

 The core members initially included Jack Black, Will Ferrell, Ben Stiller, Vince Vaughn, and brothers Owen Wilson and Luke Wilson, all of whom were recognized by USA Today in an early feature.
 Later, John C. Reilly, David Koechner, and Steve Carell were also included in the Pack.
 The previous year, USA Today had listed Carell, Paul Rudd, David Koechner, and Leslie Mann as the Frat Pack's "Junior Varsity".
-While hosting Saturday Night Live in September 2005, Carell indirectly claimed membership by mentioning Stiller, Vaughn, Ferrell, Owen Wilson, and Black, and saying he was "one of those guys now".
+While hosting Saturday Night Live in September 2005, Carell indirectly claimed membership by mentioning Stiller, Vaughn, Ferrell, Wilson (Owen), and Black, and saying he was "one of those guys now".

 In 2005, Details Magazine called Judd Apatow, Adam McKay, and Todd Phillips "The Frat Packagers".
 A year later, Paul Rudd was called a Frat Pack member by the New York Post and other publications.
 Asked by an interviewer with The Advocate whether Knocked Up would usher him into the Frat Pack, Rudd said he was a "pledge" that hasn't "been initiated yet into the brotherhood".

 Years later, in a 2011 interview, Rudd acknowledged his association with the group by saying, "As far as the Frat Pack concept goes, I'm happy to be included.
 I think the elder statesmen in it are really talented, and I'm a fan of all of them."
 In a 2008 interview with Moviefone's Unscripted, Jack Black jokingly initiated Robert Downey Jr. into the Frat Pack, due to his starring role in Tropic Thunder with Black and Ben Stiller.

 The members of the Frat Pack have worked regularly with certain directors.
 Wes Anderson is a college friend of the Wilsons and directed them in both Bottle Rocket and The Royal Tenenbaums (which also starred Stiller).
 Todd Phillips directed Old School and Starsky & Hutch.
 Adam McKay directed Anchorman: The Legend of Ron Burgundy, Talladega Nights: The Ballad of Ricky Bobby, and Step Brothers, which included John C. Reilly in a lead role.
-Judd Apatow is the writer/producer of several Frat Pack comedies, including Anchorman: The Legend of Ron Burgundy.
+Judd Apatow is the writer and producer of several Frat Pack comedies, including Anchorman: The Legend of Ron Burgundy.
 He made his directorial debut with The 40-Year-Old Virgin, starring Steve Carell, and followed up with Knocked Up, starring Seth Rogen and Paul Rudd, with a cameo by Carell.
 Apatow was also a co-creator of The Ben Stiller Show.
 Wedding Crashers director David Dobkin worked again with Vince Vaughn for the Christmas comedy film Fred Claus (2007).

 The Farrelly Brothers have directed Frat Pack members Ben Stiller in There's Something About Mary and The Heartbreak Kid, Jack Black in Shallow Hal and Owen Wilson in Hall Pass.